 Skin tags are very common and generally occur after midlife.
 They affect men and women equally.

 Fast facts on skin tags

 Here are some key points about skin tags.
-More detail and supporting information is in the main article.
+More detail is in the main article.

 - Skin tags are benign tumors of the skin.

 - They commonly occur in creases or folds of the skin.

 - They are not dangerous, but they can be removed for aesthetic and cosmetic reasons.

 - Methods of skin tag removal include over the counter (OTC) therapies, excision, and cryotherapy.